-At the push of a single button this monitor panel simultaneously displays the coach battery condition and levels of the water tank, holding tanks and LP tank.
+At the push of a single button this monitor panel simultaneously displays the coach battery condition and levels of the holding tank and LP tank.
 It also contains the water pump power switch and an indicator light to show when the pump switch is on.